 b.
-Enter the Case Number in Which the Document is to be Filed c.
-Designate the Party(s) Filing the Document
+Enter the Case Number in Which the Document is to be Filed

 The numbers to the right of the window box show the many ways you can enter a case number.
 For example, in the clerk's office, we usually use the year, a dash and the sequential number "05-123."